OceanParcels/virtualship/design-doc.md

-# Virtualship Design Document
+# VirtualShip Design Document

 > Document created as a result of [this discussion topic](https://github.com/OceanParcels/virtualship/discussions/187).

-## Essence of Virtualship
+## Essence of VirtualShip

-Virtualship interpolates hydrodynamical fields the way instruments would.
-Users can combine these observations into an expedition ("cruise").
-Users can also deploy individual instruments in the flowfield, either as part of an expedition or independently, to compare against actual observations.
+VirtualShip interpolates hydrodynamical and biogeographical fields the way instruments would. **Student Users** can combine these observations into an expedition (also known as a "cruise"). **Research Users** can also deploy individual instruments in these field, either as part of an expedition or independently, to compare against actual observations.

 ### For Researchers